p4lang/p4c/backends/ebpf/README.md

 ### Dependencies

-EBPF programs require a Linux kernel with version 4.2 or newer.
+EBPF programs require a Linux kernel with version 4.15 or newer.

-clang with an ebpf back-end.
+In addition the following packages and programs are required:

+- Clang 3.3 and llvm 3.7.1 or later are required.

+- libpcap-dev to parse and generate .pcap files.

+- libelf-dev to compile C-programs to eBPF byte code.

+- iproute2 to use tc/ip commands to load eBPF programs.

+- The python iproute2 package to create virtual interfaces.

 ### Supported capabilities